-Reps to address grey areas in Electoral Act – Daily Trust
+Reps to address grey areas in electoral act – Daily Trust

-House Leader, Alhassan Doguwa (APC, Kano), says the 9th House of Representatives will revisit the 2010 Electoral Act in order to address noticeable “grey areas” which affected the outcome of the 2019 general elections.
+The House Leader of the House of Representatives, Alhassan Doguwa (APC, Kano), has said the 9th House will revisit the 2010 Electoral Act in order to address noticeable “grey areas” which affected the outcome of the 2019 general elections.

-Doguwa disclosed this in Abuja on Tuesday when he received a delegation of the House of Representatives Press Corps who paid him a courtesy visit.
+Doguwa disclosed this yesterday in Abuja when he receivedý a delegation of the House of Representatives Press Corps who paid him a courtesy visit.

-He expressed confidence that lawmakers in the 9th House of Representatives were capable of achieving that goal, especially going by their track records and experience.
+He expressed confidence that lawmakers in the 9th House were capable of achieving that goal, especially going by their track records and experiences.

 OVER 5,000 NIGERIAN MEN HAVE OVERCOME POOR BEDROOM PERFORMANCE SYNDROME DUE TO THIS BRILLIANT DISCOVERY.
 CLICK HERE TO KNOW MORE

-The ranked lawmaker and First Class graduate of Mass Communication, however, charged the visiting journalists to use their reportage to change series of long-held “negative perceptions, mischief, abuse and blackmail” of the institution of National Assembly in the minds of average Nigerians.
+The ranking lawmaker, however, charged the visiting journalists to use their reportage to change series of long-held “negative perceptions, mischief, abuse and blackmail” of the institution of the National Assembly in the minds of average Nigerians.

-“I believe the 9th House is equal to that task, given the caliber and capacity of the lawmakers, as well as the leadership acumen of the Speaker, Femi Gbajabiamila.
+“I believe the 9th House is equal to that task given the calibre and capacity of the lawmakers, as well as the leadership acumen of the Speaker, Femi Gbajabiamila.

 “I want to say with all sense of responsibility that the press has a big role to play to correct the negative perception of the National Assembly.

-Earlier in her response, Chairman of the House of Reps Press Corps, Grace Ike, told the House Leader that the reporters came to congratulate him for emerging as Majority Leader of the 9th House of Representatives.
+Earlier, Chairman of the House of Representatives Press Corps, Grace Ike, told Doguwa that the reporters came to congratulate him for emerging as Majority Leader of the 9th House of Representatives.

-While pledging to ensure objective reportage of the activities of National Assembly, the Silver Bird TV reporter decried the increasing menace of quack journalists whose antics are giving bad name to the profession.
+While pledging to ensure objective reportage of the activities of the National Assembly, the Silver Bird TV reporter decried the increasing menace of quack journalists whose antics were giving bad name to the profession.

 Dear Esteemed reader,